 Minimising Skin Irritation and Discomfort

-Saving Time and Money
+Avoiding Wasted Time and Money

 How to Patch Test New Products

-Step 1: Choose the Test Area
+Step 1: Choose a Patch Test Area

 Step 2: Cleanse the Test Area

-Step 3: Apply the Product
+Step 3: Apply a Small Amount

-Step 4: Observe and Wait
+Step 4: Leave It On and Wait

-Step 5: Monitor for Reactions
+Step 5: Watch for a Reaction

 Simplifying Patch Testing